glucard/deep-learning-from-human-preferences/readme.md

 ### How it works

 <p align="justify">
-In the following will be presented the steps of training process:
+&nbsp;&nbsp;&nbsp;&nbsp;In the following will be presented the steps of training process:
 </p>

 #### Frame gather from Gymnasium API